Written by ASAP’s expert immigration lawyers · Updated

 USCIS has started to dismiss some asylum cases by sending a letter.
-Here is one example.
-In the letter, USCIS says that your asylum case has been dismissed, and that USCIS will not make a decision on your asylum case.
-ASAP is still trying to learn more about these letters.
-We are trying to understand who is receiving them, what USCIS’s policy is, and what options people may have.
-We will update this page as we learn more.
+Here is one example, and another example, but there are also other versions of the letter.
+In these letters, USCIS says that your asylum case has been dismissed, that USCIS will not make a decision on your asylum case, and that you are in a different process called “expedited removal.”
+ASAP is still trying to learn more about these letters, and we will keep this page updated.

 What does the letter say about my asylum case with USCIS?

-This letter says that your asylum application is no longer pending with USCIS.
-If you received this type of letter by mail or in your online USCIS account, the letter says that you will not receive a USCIS asylum interview or decision.
-The letter says you are no longer protected from deportation – unless you already have a different immigration status.
+If you received this type of letter by mail or in your online USCIS account, it says that your asylum application is no longer pending with USCIS and you will not receive a USCIS asylum interview.
+It also means that you and the family members you included in your asylum case are no longer protected from deportation – unless you already have a different immigration status.

 Does the letter say that I can apply for asylum a different way?